 Not all our stocks will do as expected; but even if six on 10 do well, we will consider it a good outcome as long as we don’t lose much on the other four.
 Ours is a long term view and hence the right time frame to judge our performance will be over a cycle i.e. 4-5 years or longer.

 Outcomes in investing are never certain, rather probabilistic in nature.
 We too have had our fair share of mistakes; however, mistakes have been more in the form of opportunity costs rather than capital loss.
-Case in point- few of our core holdings like Agro-Tech Foods and EPC Industries have not yielded any meaningful returns over last many years, as the thesis is taking longer to play out.
+Case in point- few of our past holdings like Agro-Tech Foods and EPC Industries did not yield any meaningful returns over last many years, as the thesis did not play out.

-Fortunately, we haven’t experienced any meaningful loss of capital on any of our investment till date due to our strong processes which filter out businesses dealing in pure commodity, with leveraged balance sheet, in sectors experiencing high rate of change, turnaround cases and those run by managements with questionable integrity or bad capital allocation history.
+Fortunately, we haven’t experienced any meaningful loss of capital on any of our investment till date due to our strong processes which filter out businesses with leveraged balance sheet, in sectors experiencing high rate of change, turnaround cases and those run by managements with questionable integrity or bad capital allocation history.

 We have also committed series of errors of omission wherein we let go of seemingly obvious multi-baggers because we spotted some negative with business quality or management integrity.
 We did that with ceramic tile stocks in 2013 and we all know how stocks of Kajaria and Somany performed over the next two years.
 We believe this is a trade-off we have to bear if we want to follow a ‘process’, which in our case is looking at downside before upside.
 To continue to follow the process religiously we would have no option but to take our attention away from outcomes and continue to be consistent with the ‘process’, which makes the probability of frequent errors of omission high.

 You may signup for free and see some of the our existing holdings with detailed initiating coverage reports at http://investor.stalwartvalue.com/users/sign_up